WilhelminaTetteh/web_project_3/README.md

 **Description**

-This is a project about traveling across the US.Elements are displayed on popular screen sizes:
+This is a project about traveling across the US.It highlights various states,between Portland and Portland and all the cool places to see and cool things to do.

+**Technologies**

+This project is built with purely HTML and CSS.
+HTML- was used to define the layout and structure of the website.
+CSS- used in styling.

+It uses features like the CSS grid for positioning and Normalize CSS tool to render elements more consistently.

+Elements are displayed on popular screen sizes:
 *320px
 *768px
 *1024px
 *1280px

-This project is built with purely HTML and CSS.
-It uses features like the CSS grid for positioning and Normalize CSS tool to render elements more consistently.

 **Link to project**